psergioprt/inception/README.md

 + Helping structure and improve the newly required Markedown sections of the project's implementation.

 ## Features
-+ Fully containerized multi-service instrastructure
++ Fully containerized multi-service infrastructure
 + Custom Dockerfiles for each service (no prebuilt images allowed)
 + NGINX configured with TLS/SSL
 + Wordpress running with PHP-FPM